Teaching

 Courses Taught as Lead Instructor

-Global Modernisms: Art and Empire in the Global Turn (proposed; 300-level)
+Global Modernisms: Art and Culture from the Age of Empire to the Decolonial Turn (300-level)

-This course explores the development of modernisms across the globe between the nineteenth and twentieth centuries through a series of interrelated thematics: nationalism, colonialism, globalism, and post-colonialism.
-Taking a holistic and expansive consideration of visual and material culture—including art, film, touristic media, and mobile technologies like the railway and panorama—it asks how modernisms played a key role in forming, imposing, confronting, and negotiating ideas of selfhood and otherness in an explosive century marked by nation building, imperial expansion, and decolonization.
-In this spirit, the course also challenges center-periphery and top-down narratives of modernism by framing its global development not as a linear history in which European modernist styles and technologies are imitated, but as a constellation of exchanges, transfers, adaptations, and hybridizations in which many modernisms emerge.
+This course explores the development of modernisms across the globe between the nineteenth and twentieth centuries through a series of interrelated themes: nationalism, colonialism, and decolonization.
+Taking a holistic and expansive consideration of visual and material culture—including art, film, museums and expositions, and mobile technologies—it asks how modernisms across the globe emerged as a means of creating, imposing, and confronting ideas of selfhood and otherness in an explosive period marked by nation building, imperial expansion, and decolonization.
+In considering the specific cultural and historical conditions in which these modernisms emerged, this course challenges center-periphery and top-down narratives of modernism that frame its global development as a linear history, in which European modernist styles and technologies are merely copied and, therefore, judged as imitative and inferior.
+Rather, this course treats it as a constellation of exchanges, transfers, adaptations, and hybridizations in which many modernisms emerged in different places and at different times.
+The course ends with a coda on global contemporary art that examines the legacy of this period as it is contended by artists in the present moment.

 Courses Taught as Teaching Assistant